Norms in motivic homotopy theory: The norm–pullback–pushforward adjunctions

 \section{The norm–pullback–pushforward adjunctions}

 In this section we shall prove the following two results.
-The first is an analog of the fact that in any $\infty$-category of commutative algebras, the tensor product is the coproduct.
+The first is an analog of the fact that in any $\infty$-category of commutative rings, the tensor product is the coproduct.

 \begin{theorem} Let $f\colon S' \to S$ be finite étale, let $\mathcal{C} \subset_\fet \Sch_S$, and let $\scr C'=\scr C_{/S'}$.
 Then there is an adjunction

 where $f^*$ is the functor from Proposition~\ref{prop:categorical-props}(7) and $f_\otimes$ lifts the norm $f_\otimes\colon \SH(S') \to \SH(S)$. \end{theorem}